Key Takeaways

 7. Use Technology to Prevent Future Complaints

 Wouldn’t it be amazing if you could stop customer complaints before they even happen?
 Customers hate reaching out for support—so why not fix issues before they need to?
-Research says that 85% of customers like when brands reach out and communicate proactively with them.
+Proactive CX is where high-performing brands win.
+Gartner reports that 87% of customers want proactive communication from businesses.
 So, how can you use technology to handle customer complaints before they escalate?

 AI-powered chatbots are changing the game when it comes to handling customer complaints.
 With AI, customers can get instant responses to FAQs, troubleshoot common problems, and even resolve basic complaints in seconds.
 Imagine a customer getting frustrated because they don’t have an update on their order.
 Rather than making them reach out and wait, a chatbot can immediately provide real-time tracking details and put their mind at ease.